Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Introduction

 Therefore, our interest of this paper is focused on the cases of the torsion subgroups isomorphic to $\bbz/m\bbz\times \bbz/n\bbz$ when the genus $g_{m,n}$ is $0$.
-By \cite[Theorem~0.1]{J5}, we note that for positive integers $m$ and~$n$ such that $m\mid n$,
+If we let then by \cite[Theorem~0.1]{J5}, we can conclude that